astoneham1/nonograms/README.md

 # NONOGRAMS GAME
 ##### GROUP 05

-To compile, run the following bash command:
+To compile and run, execute the following bash command:

 `./run.sh`